 We hope to see you at some of our Christmas Services and wish you a Happy Christmas and a peaceful New Year.

-2.30pm: Crib Service – especially for small children.
-(Children are invited to come dressed as shepherds or angels)
+Especially for small children who are invited to come dressed as shepherds or angels.

 *These two services are identical.